catnose99/use-chat-submit/README.md

 - Never submits while an IME is composing (two-step check with `KeyboardEvent.isComposing` on keydown/keyup).
 - `<textarea>` does not submit forms implicitly on Enter, so you don’t need to block default form behavior.
-- For IME-heavy languages like Chinese or Japanese, enabling `mod-enter` is recommended.
+- For languages that rely heavily on IME (like Chinese or Japanese), using `mod-enter` is recommended.

 ## Why It Helps

 - Safely composes with your handlers (user → library).
 Respects `event.defaultPrevented` and `event.isPropagationStopped()`.
-- Smooths over Safari/Chrome differences in IME composition ordering.
+- Smooths out differences between Safari and Chrome in IME composition handling.
 Detects reliably using native keydown/keyup events.
 - Normalizes Cmd vs. Ctrl with `modKey: "auto"`.
 Also exposes platform-aware shortcut hints for your UI.